-The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
-The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus. • What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics pro- moted by this financial product?
-The following binding element(s) of the investment strategy are used to select the investments to attain the characteristic(s) promoted by this financial product: Characteristic 1): A sustainability profile that is higher than the benchmark's sustainability profile.
+universe tainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment of the financial product.
+The link to the Sustainability Exclusion Policy can be found in the section "Sustainability Exclusion Policy" in the main body of the Sales Prospectus. • What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+The following binding element(s) of the investment strategy are used to select the investments to attain the characteristic(s) promoted by this financial product: Characteristic 1): A sustainability profile that is higher than the benchmark's sustainability profile or a UBS Blended ESG Score between 7 and 10 (indicating a strong sustainability profile).
 Characteristic 2): A lower Scope 1 and 2 Weighted Average Carbon Intensity (WACI) than its benchmark or a low absolute carbon profile.
 The calculations do not take account of cash, derivatives and unrated investment instruments.
-The characteristic(s), the minimum proportion of sustainable investments and the minimum proportion of investments used to meet the environmental and/or social characteristics are calculated a quarter end using the average of all business days' values in the quarter.
-Fund specific exclusions: The sub-fund excludes companies with a sustainability profile that indicates a high or severe ESG risk Sustainability Exclusion Policy: The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the in vestment universe of the financial product.
+The characteristic(s), the minimum proportion of sustainable investments and the minimum proportion of investments used to meet the environmental and/or social characteristics are calculated at quarter end using the average of all business days' values in the quarter.
+Fund specific exclusions: The sub-fund excludes companies with a sustainability profile that indicates a high or severe ESG risk.
+Sustainability Exclusion Policy: The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
 The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus. • What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
 Not applicable. • What is the policy to assess good governance practices of the investee companies?
 Good corporate governance is a key driver of sustainable performance and is therefore embedded in the Portfolio Manager's investment strategy.
-The Portfolio Manager employs a proprietary ESG Rist Dashboard that combines multiple ESG data sources from internal and recognized external provider in order to identify companies with material ESG risks.
+The Portfolio Manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources from internal and recognized external providers in order to identify companies with material ESG risks.
 An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.
-The assessment of good governance includes consideration of board structure and independence, remunerationalignment, transparency of ownership and control, and financial reporting.
-What is the asset allocation planned for this financial product?
+The assessment of good governance includes consideration of board structure and independence, remuneration alignment, transparency of ownership and control, and financial reporting.